Permission Prompt Timing Strategies

 Contextual Trigger Implementation Patterns

 Production-ready timing relies on event-driven scheduling bound to explicit user gestures or post-value-delivery moments.
-For advanced orchestration, reference Best practices for delaying push permission requests to implement exponential backoff and idle-scheduling strategies that preserve main-thread performance and respect browser event loops.
+For advanced orchestration, reference Best practices for delaying push permission requests to implement exponential backoff and idle-scheduling strategies that preserve main-thread performance.
+If you need a concrete session-depth starting point rather than a behavioral score, the ideal number of page views before showing a push prompt provides benchmark thresholds you can calibrate against your own cohorts.

 Implementation Directives: